ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-7-1.md

-Chapter 7: Impact of Virtual Communication on Business Performance: Improvements in Employee Retention and Recruitment
+Improvements in Employee Retention and Recruitment
 ======================================================================================================================

 In this chapter, we will explore the impact of virtual communication on business performance, specifically how it can improve employee retention and recruitment.